 - Various Affiliate Programs

 Cookies are used to keep track of advertisements and compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.
 The cookies stored are for analytics and stats purposes.
 The services give information such as which pages are visited the most, the length of stay in the page, and referral to the page.
 While IP addresses, countries and systems are logged, there is no other information that can be used that can be personally identifiable to the web visitors.
 We may contract with third-party service providers to assist us in better understanding our site visitors.
-These service providers are not permitted to use the information collected on our behalf except to help us conduct and improve our business.
+These service providers are not permitted to use the information collected on our behalf except to help us conduct and improve our website experiences.

 If you wish to disable cookies, you may do so through your individual browser options.
 More detailed information about cookie management with specific web browsers can be found at the browsers’ respective websites.